DEEP HEALING - THE HEALING PATH

 The current health care system is not preventive at all.
 In fact, it causes more disease due to side effects or what medical people call unintended consequences.
 Deep healing is the opposite.

 For example, deep healing of cancer or any other chronic degenerative illness must improve and detoxify the entire body.
 This means the person is far less likely to develop any type of cancer in the future.
-Also, they are less likely to get diabetes, heart disease, infections or hundreds of other conditions thanks to the deep healing of their one condition, cancer.
-This needs to be read many times by those who are policy makers in health care.
+Also, they are less likely to develop diabetes, heart disease, infections or hundreds of other conditions thanks to the deep healing of their one condition, cancer.
+This idea needs to be understood much better by our governmental health care policy makers.

-10. IT ALWAYS CAUSES MENTAL DEVELOPMENT, AS DEFINED ON THIS WEBSITE.
+10. IT ALWAYS CAUSES DEVELOPMENT, AS DEFINED ON THIS WEBSITE.

 This is another mark of deeper healing systems such as nutritional balancing.
 Mental development has to do with the opening of certain brain centers that requires a fair amount of biochemical adaptive energy to be present and it requires other balances in the body.
 It does not happen, as a rule, with any allopathic, homeopathic, naturopathic, herbal or symptomatic nutritional therapies.